moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

     </launch>

-The joint state controller publishes the robot joint values ``/joint_states`` and the robot state publisher uses them to calculate forward kinematics and publish the poses/transforms of the robot links.
-The joint state controller enables executing joint-space trajectories on a group of joints.
+The joint state controller publishes the robot joint values on the ``/joint_states`` topic, and the robot state publisher uses them to calculate forward kinematics and publish the poses/transforms of the robot links.
+The joint trajectory controller enables executing joint-space trajectories on a group of joints.

 ..
     Please be careful with the namespace (ns) and the controllers names when doing this step.
 Those names must match the names in the trajectory_controller.yaml file.

 The remaining part of this step presents guidance how to modify the auto-generated control-related files in the moveit config package for interfacing the arm using MoveIt to Gazebo.
-Also in a systematic way, we need to modify two files. ``ros_controllers.yaml``, and ``simple_moveit_controllers.yaml``
+Also in a systematic way, we need to modify two files, ``ros_controllers.yaml``, and ``simple_moveit_controllers.yaml``

 - The ros_controllers.yaml